-Participants were examined in a quiet, temperature-controlled room, and were first supine positioned on belt secured tilting table, for at least 10-min. to achieve a steady state.
+Participants were examined in a quiet, temperature-controlled room, and were first supine positioned on belt secured tilting table, for at least 10-min to achieve a steady state.
 A steady state means that heart rate in consecutive minutes changes by less than 3 beats/min[12].
 Pulse oximeter (portable battery oximeter- nonin-USA) was fixed on right index so as to digitally follow up the changes in arterial pulse to gain a steady state, and to record the HR.
-After reaching the steady state, we placed the transducer on the apex to get apical view and use the continues wave Doppler for aorta.
-From aortic flow ,PEP were estimated from Q-wave in ECG to the opening of aortic valve, estimation of LVET time between opening and closure of aortic valve[13]. several measurements for PEP and LVET were made ,then taking the mean for them.
-After that we raised the subject to 30 degree by tilt table and wait till he reached steady state by examining the pulseoximeter, then The same parameters were measured again.
-After that we returned the subject to supine position.
-Raising the subject to 60 degree HUT and same previous measurements were done.
+After reaching the steady state, we placed the transducer on the apex to get apical view and we used the continues wave Doppler for aorta.
+From aortic flow ,PEP was estimated from Q-wave in ECG to the opening of aortic valve ,estimation of LVET time was done between opening and closure of aortic valve[13]. several measurements for PEP and LVET were made ,then taking the mean for them.
+After that we raised the subject to 30 degree HUT and wait till reaching steady state by examining the pulseoximeter, then The same parameters were measured again. returning the subject to supine position followed by raising the subject to 60 degree HUT and same previous measurements were done.
 Measurement of blood pressure were done at supine, 30 and 60 degree HUT.